ilhan007/ui5con-web-component/README.md

 # Develop UI5 Web Components in TypeScript!

 Welcome to our UI5Con hands-on!
-The current project demostrates web components development flow with the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) tools and TypeScript.
+The current project demostrates web components development flow with the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) tools for TypeScript development.

-At the hands-on, you will develop not one, but two web components by following a step by step tutorial, continuing below.
-Good luck and enjoy your coding!

 ## Prerequisites